-The Woodward IGV actuator features a modular design which allows the actuator platform to meet critical control characteristics on a variety of large turbines with various force output and mechanical interface requirements.
-The electrical and mechanical interfaces have been designed for quick and easy assembly or removal of service components at the factory or in the field.
-These components include an on-board hydraulic filter, electrohydraulic servo valve, trip valves, and dual or triple LVDTs.
+The IGV actuator features a modular design, and meets critical control characteristics, while allowing the same actuator design to accommodate a variety of stroke, force output, and mechanical interface arrangements.
+The electrical and mechanical interfaces have been designed for quick and easy assembly or removal of the actuator, at the factory or in the field.
+The components include an on-board hydraulic filter, electrohydraulic servo valve, trip valves, double-acting hydraulic cylinder, and dual LVDTs.

 Optimum control of the inlet guide vane requires that the actuator accurately and quickly track the demand signals transmitted by the control.
-The Woodward IGV actuator has been designed to provide output forces that exceed the opening and closing requirements.
-The additional margin helps ensure that the system moves rapidly even under service conditions where the system has been contaminated or worn.
+The IGV actuator has been designed to provide output forces that exceed the opening and closing requirements.
+The additional margin helps ensure that the system moves rapidly even under service conditions where the actuator has been contaminated or worn.
 The hydraulic trip relay valves have been selected to provide high operating force margins, and to ensure the desired closure rate of the actuator under trip conditions.